opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/index.md

 ## Benchmarks

-The OpenSearch team has run remote store using multiple workload options available within [OpenSearch Benchmark (OSB)](https://opensearch.org/docs/latest/benchmark/index/) tool.
-This section summarises the benchmark results for the following OSB workloads:
+The OpenSearch team has run remote store using multiple workload options available within the [OpenSearch Benchmark (OSB)](https://opensearch.org/docs/latest/benchmark/index/) tool.
+This section summarizes the benchmark results for the following OSB workloads:

 - [StackOverflow](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/so)
 - [HTTP logs](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/http_logs)
 - [NYC taxis](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/nyc_taxis),

-Each workload was tested using multiple cluster configurations indexing data using bulk indexing clients, which simulates a high level of requests made to the cluster concurrently.
+Each workload was tested using multiple cluster configurations.
+Indexed data was added to each cluster using varying numbers of bulk indexing clients.
+This simulates a high level of requests made to the cluster concurrently.

 Your results may vary based on your cluster topology, hardware used, shard count, and merge settings.